Navigating Your Future

 The MBTI is not a test and cannot tell you the "best" major or career path for you.

-To discuss if taking the MBTI is appropriate for you, please set up a 30-minute appointment with an advisor by stopping by the Lazarus Center or calling x2582.
+To discuss if taking the MBTI is appropriate for you, please set up a 30-minute appointment with a career advisor by calling 413-585-2582.